Weekly Mowing, Aeration, Dethatching, Overseeding, Edging, Mulching, and Fertilizer

-Elite Landscape Group are a local lawn care and landscaping company working in the Naperville area.
+Elite Landscape Group is a local lawn care and landscaping company working in the Naperville area.
 Some of the services we offer are : weekly mowing, core aeration, dethatching, overseeding, trimming (Shrub and trees), fall and spring clean ups, mulch installation, compost and mushroom compost installation.

 Our mowing service includes cutting the lawn, edging of sidewalks with a string trimmer, trimming all areas inaccessible to mowing equipment and blowing.

 Mulching service is available in the surrounding towns of Naperville.
 We deliver and install premium hardwood, brown, red, cypres, chocolate, playground, black, and gold colored mulch.
-We also sell compost, mushroom compost, top soil and garden mix soil.
+We also sell compost, mushroom compost, topsoil and garden mix soil.

 We offer lawn renovation services in the Spring and Fall.
 Rejuvenate your lawn with our lawn renovation services.